“I Don’t Want to Work for a Jew”

 5 min read

-A late-night run-in with a hostile stranger turned into a turned into a conversation neither of us expected.
+A late-night run-in with a hostile stranger turned into a conversation neither of us expected.

 It was pretty late and I was tired, but laundry is laundry and I had to get it done.
 So there I was, on Main Street in Waltham Massachusetts, stuffing my clothes into a machine and hoping the place would stay open long enough for me to get everything done, when the door swung open and a man walked in.
 The first sign that something was wrong was that he didn’t have any laundry.
 The second sign was that he was obviously drunk.